szeness/DieGarageSimulation/README.md

 so if u press play cars will park in and out and u can see it on the screens where and wich car. also u can switch between the buildings and see for each of them the usage in % and the numbers of free lots.

-because I wanted simulate a long durration and a kinda realistic expirience of how things can happen rl.
+because I wanted simulate a long durration and a kinda realistic expirience of how things can happen rl,

 therefore i added a Timewarp function so the random times for the decisions of the car drivers is shortened. also to see the rush hours and events happening the chances of when a driver needs a parking lot can be changed from regular to rush hour.